guilhermegps/secret-border/README.md

  - [x] Generate pair of keys randomly
  - [x] Show keys
  - [x] Not connect externally with whatever
- - [ ] Export private key to an encrypted file ⏳
+ - [x] Export private key to an encrypted file
- - [ ] Import an encrypted file with a private key ⏳
+ - [x] Import an encrypted file with a private key

 ## Building